facebookresearch/diplomacy_searchbot/README.md

 If running on your devfair, be sure to run `ssh` with `-L 3000:localhost:3000 -L 8432:localhost:8432`

-Log in as admin/password, and use "Load a game from disk" in the top-right to visualize a `game.json` file.

 ![Instructions for visualizing a game](https://github.com/diplomacy/diplomacy/blob/master/docs/images/visualize_game.png)

-# Playing Against a Bot

-After [opening the visualizer](#visualizing-a-saved-game), create a new standard game with 1 human user.
+Create a new standard game with 1 human user.
 Then run
 ```
 python run.py --adhoc --cfg conf/c03_launch_bot/launch_bot.prototxt I.agent=agents/dipnet
 ```